gerverska/fun-gi/README.md

     ##   - r-markdown=1.4
     ## prefix: /home/gerverska/projects/fun-gi/env

-The entire bioinformatic environment can be installed from the above `config.yml` using the script `00-build.sh`
+Install the above bioinformatic environment from `config.yml` using the script `00-build.sh`

     # First clone the repository (using the gh CLI tool here) ####
     gh repo clone gerverska/fun-gi